rahulgopinath/rahulgopinath.github.io/talks.md

 #### <a id='gopinath2016code'></a>[Gopinath: _Code Coverage is a Strong Predictor of Test suite Effectiveness in the Real World_ GTAC, 2016]()

 This talk is about the effectiveness of coverage as a technique for evaluating quality of test suite.
 We show the utility of coverage by considering its correlation with mutation score, and also show that coverage is a significant defence against bugs.
 Further, we also critique effectiveness of mutation score as a criteria for test suite quality.
+The talk itself may be watched <a href='https://youtu.be/hbocBqOpuAo?t=17880'>here</a>.

 <script async class="speakerdeck-embed" data-id="fc3fde8ea9d948f496ea79378c45161f" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>